Gunshots Ring Out As Gang Crisis Brings Haiti To 'Standstill'

 The gangs, along with some ordinary Haitians, are seeking the resignation of Prime Minister Ariel Henry, who was due to leave office in February but instead agreed to a power-sharing deal with the opposition until new elections are held.

-Haiti's airport remained closed on Friday, while the main port – a key source for food imports – cited instances of looting since it suspended services on Thursday, despite efforts to set up a security perimeter.
+Haiti's airport remained closed Friday, while the main port -- a key source for food imports -- cited instances of looting since it suspended services on Thursday, despite efforts to set up a security perimeter.

 "If we cannot access those containers (full of food), Haiti will go hungry soon," the NGO Mercy Corps warned in a statement.

-An alliance of Caribbean nations, CARICOM, on Friday summoned envoys from the US, France, Canada and the United Nations to a meeting on Monday in Jamaica to discuss the outbreak of violence.
+An alliance of Caribbean nations, CARICOM, on Friday summoned envoys from the United States, France, Canada and the United Nations to a meeting on Monday in Jamaica to discuss the outbreak of violence.

-Guyana's President Irfaan Ali said the meeting will take up“critical issues for the stabilisation of security and the provision of urgent humanitarian assistance”.
+Guyana's President Irfaan Ali said the meeting will take up "critical issues for the stabilization of security and the provision of urgent humanitarian assistance."

-Henry was in Kenya when the violence broke out and has since been unable to return.
+Henry was in Kenya when the violence broke out and has since been unable to return to Haiti.
 He is reportedly stranded in Puerto Rico.

-The UN has warned that thousands of people, especially pregnant women, are in danger of losing vital healthcare.
+The UN warned Friday that thousands of people, especially pregnant women, are in danger of losing vital health care as the crisis drags on.

 The body also warned that more than 500 sexual violence survivors could be without medical care by the end of March if conditions do not improve.

-In addition, hundreds of thousands of students could see their records destroyed, as schools and ministry of education offices were vandalised.
+In addition, hundreds of thousands of students could see their records destroyed, as schools and ministry of education offices were vandalized.

-Such“irreparable damage” could make it impossible for pupils to receive their transcripts or diplomas in the future, a statement from the ministry of national education and vocational training said, calling for the protection of schools as a“public good”. – AFP
+Such "irreparable damage" could make it impossible for pupils to receive their transcripts or diplomas in the future, a statement from the Ministry of National Education and Vocational Training said, calling for the protection of schools as a "public good."

 Legal Disclaimer: